codefellows/seattle-201n5/class-07-oop--constructors--tables/README.md

 <a id="top"></a>
-# Today's Plan: Week 2, Tuesday Lecture
+# Today's Plan: Class 07 Lecture

 #### We will start today by reviewing Quiz 3.